hubertp/type-debugger-tutorial/us-subtyping.md

 ### test7 ###
  Map is invariant in the first type parameter and covariant in the second one.
 CovMap is covariant in both type parameters.

- - What type constraints affect the inference of type argument `T` in the application `foo(m1)`?
+ - What type constraints affect the inference of type argument for `T` in the application `foo(m1)`?
- - What is the inferred type argument for `T` and why? (explain in relation to your previous answer)?
+ - What is the inferred type argument for `T` and why? (explain using your answer to the previous question)?
- - What type constraints affect the inference of type argument `S` in the application `bar(m2)`?
+ - What type constraints affect the inference of type argument for `S` in the application `bar(m2)`?
- - What is the inferred type argument for `S` and why? (explain in relation to your previous answer)?
+ - What is the inferred type argument for `S` and why? (explain using your answer to the previous question)?

  - Does the type of the keys (`Integer`) of `m3`'s `Map` affect the inferred type argument `T` in the application?
 Why?
  - Does the type of the keys (`Integer`) of `m4`'s `Map` affect the inferred type argument `S` in the application?
 Why?